Relativistic hydrodynamics with phase transition: Low temperature black holes

-As mentioned the low-temperature regime in all cases corresponds to large values of $\phi_H:=u_H$.
-To understand the physics in this regime and also to cross-check our numerical results in Fig.~\ref{fig:low-T} we show the temperature and the entropy density as functions of $\phi_H$.
-The dashed lines are the analytical expressions we calculated using the solutions in low-temperature limits.
+As mentioned earlier, the low-temperature regime in all cases corresponds to large values of $\phi_H := u_H$.
+To understand the physics in this regime and also to cross-check our numerical results, in Fig.~\ref{fig:low-T} we show the temperature and the entropy density as functions of $\phi_H$.
+The red lines represent the analytical expressions in low-temperature limits, and the blue lines correspond to the numeric calculations.
 We summarize the analytical results in the following:\\ $B_4=0:$